larzw/misc/README.md

 $git fetch origin // update local repo

-$git branch -v -a // lists github branches

-$git switch -c test origin/test // get the github branch
+$git switch -c test origin/test // get the github branch (look in github for the branch name)

 // Now you can push/pull normally

+// Delete the branch in github and then locally

+$git push --set-upstream origin b // push local branch b to github

 # Merge